BuvinJT/distbuilder/docs/Reference.md

 # Distribution Builder (distbuilder)
 ### Reference Manual

+#### HIGH-LEVEL CONFIG FACTORY

+It is typical for a build script to start by creating a ConfigFactory and setting its attributes.

+The major functions within the distbuilder library rely upon a collection of "configuration" objects which supply parameters to drive various processes.
+Many of these classes have overlapping attributes, and scripts employing a series of these tend to have a great deal of redundant parameter passing.
+With this in mind, a high-level ConfigFactory class was created.

+*ConfigFactory*

+Using this class, you can produce config objects without having to supply the same values repeatedly.
+Then, you may customize the objects if needed after they've been roughly defined for you.

+Constructor:

+    ConfigFactory()

+Attributes & default values:

+    productName = None
+    description = None

+    companyTradeName = None
+    companyLegalName = None

+    opyBundleLibs = None
+    opyPatches    = None

+    binaryName   = None
+    isGui        = False
+    entryPointPy = None
+    iconFilePath = None
+    version      = (0,0,0,0)

+    setupName        = "setup"
+    ifwDefDirPath    = None
+    pkgSrcDirPath    = None
+    ifwPkgName       = None
+    ifwPkgNamePrefix = "com"
+    ifwScriptName    = "installscript.qs"
+    ifwScript        = None
+    ifwScriptPath    = None

+Object creation functions:

+    pyInstallerConfig()
+    opyConfig()
+    qtIfwConfig()
+    qtIfwConfigXml()
+    qtIfwPackageXml()
+    qtIfwPackageScript()

+#### HIGH-LEVEL PROCESS CLASSES

+Many build scripts will follow the same essential logic flow, to produce analogous distributions.
+As such, using high-level process classes can prevent having multiple implementation scripts be virtual copies of one another, each containing a fair volume of code.

+*PyToBinInstallerProcess*

+This process class converts a program written as .py scripts to a stand-alone binary, then packages it for deployment within an installer.
+It uses a ConfigFactory to automatically produce the config objects it requires, but allows a client to modify those objects before they are implemented by defining a derived class and overriding certain functions as needed for this purpose.

+Constructor:

+    PyToBinInstallerProcess( configFactory,
+                             isObfuscating=False, isMovedToDesktop=False )

+Attributes & default values:

+    configFactory         = <required>
+    isObfuscating         = False
+    isMovedToDesktop      = False
+    isTestingObfuscation  = False
+    isTestingExe          = False
+    isTestingInstall      = False
+    isVerboseInstall      = False

+"Virtual" configuration functions to override:

+    onOpyConfig( cfg )
+    onPyInstConfig( cfg )
+    onQtIfwConfig( cfg )

+Use:

+Simply invoke the `run()` function to execute the process.

 #### BUILDING STAND-ALONE EXECUTABLES

 To build a stand-alone binary distribution of a Python program, invoke the buildExecutable function:

-    buildExecutable( name, entryPointPy,
+    buildExecutable( name=None, entryPointPy=None,,
+        			 pyInstConfig=PyInstallerConfig(),
         			 opyConfig=None,
-        			 pyInstConfig=PyInstallerConfig(),
 				     distResources=[], distDirs=[] )

 Returns (binDir, binPath): a tuple containing:
     the absolute path to the package created, the absolute path to the binary created
+    (within the package).

-name: The name to give your resulting executable
+name: The (optional) name given to both the resulting
-    and package distribution directory.
+	executable and package distribution directory.
+	This argument is only applied if pyInstConfig is None.
+If omitted, the pyInstConfig attribute for this is used.

-entryPointPy: The path to the Python script where
+entryPointPy: The (optional) path to the Python script
-    execution begins.

-opyConfig: An (optional) OpyConfig object,
-    to dictate code obfuscation details using
-    the Opy Library.
-If omitted, no obfuscation will be performed.
+	where execution begins.
+This argument is only applied	if pyInstConfig is None.
+If omitted, the pyInstConfig attribute for this is used.

 pyInstConfig: An (optional) PyInstallerConfig
     object to dictate extended details for building the binary using the PyInstaller Utility.
+If omitted, the name and entryPointPy arguments,
-If omitted, default settings will be used.
+    plus other default settings will be used.
+    See "SUPPORT CLASSES" for more details.

+opyConfig: An (optional) OpyConfig object, to
+	dictate code obfuscation details using the Opy Library.
+If omitted (or explicitly specified as
+	None), no obfuscation will be performed.
     See "SUPPORT CLASSES" for more details.

 distResources: An (optional) list of external
     resources to bundle into the distribution package containing the binary.
 You may use a simple